One of the best ways to prevent back pain is to keep your back muscles strong. Follow these steps to help protect your back and prevent back pain:

 There are different kinds of back pain.

 Back pain can feel like a dull, constant ache or a sudden, sharp pain.
-Back pain often gets better without any treatment.
+Back pain often gets better on its own.
 Find out when to call a doctor or nurse.

-Acute back pain lasts less than 6 weeks.
-It’s often caused by an accident, a fall, or lifting something too heavy.
-Acute back pain usually lasts from a few days to a few weeks and gets better without any treatment.
+Acute back pain is pain that lasts from a few days to a few weeks.
+It’s often caused by an accident, a fall, or moving something that’s too heavy.
+Acute back pain usually gets better without any treatment.

 Who gets back pain?